-The departure times and length of the trips vary based on distance and the number of stops made before reaching the destination.
-Some of the destinations and time to reach them are as follows, although there are many others that can be searched for through our site:
+Departure times and length of the trips vary greatly based on distance and the number of stops made before reaching the destination.
+Some of the more popular routes and travel times are as follows, although there are many others that can be searched for through our site:

 Traveling To Phuket: